 Paul Badde: What I keep telling everybody is exactly this: “Come and see!”

 LifeSiteNews: It was the private secretary of Pope Benedict XVI, Archbishop Georg Gänswein, who not long ago participated in a public procession with a copy of the Holy Face in Rome, a procession that was done the first time in the year 1208.
 What was his message presented in his homily?

 Paul Badde: Yes, that’s right.
 But to start with, I would like to say this: Some weeks ago Archbishop Georg Gänswein presented here in Rome Rod Dreher’s Book The Benedict-Option in the Italian Parliament where he called the actual crisis another nine/eleven in the Church.

 What I found more amazing, however, was that he used the term “eclipse of God” to identify the inner character of the catastrophe we are experiencing in these days.

 It is an expression which has been used by Pope Benedict time and again and which stems from the Jewish philosopher Martin Buber if I recall it correctly.
-And here we should not forget that the eclipse of the sun means that the shadow of our planet earth is projected onto the sun.
-It doesn’t mean that the sun doesn’t exist.
+And here we should not forget that the eclipse of the sun means that the moon comes between our planet and the sun, blocking the sun from our view.
+It doesn’t mean that the sun ceases to exist.

-So in analogy to that eclipse of the sun, also the eclipse of God, doesn’t mean that God doesn’t exist.
-It means a shadow is cast on Him so that we can’t see Him for the time being.
-And in our times, that’s clear, it is the satanic shadow of the sins by the Church that make it appear to many that God is no longer present.
+So in an analogy to the eclipse of the sun, we have the eclipse of God.
+This doesn’t mean that God has ceased to exist.
+It means that sin has come between ourselves and God, making it seem like he is no longer present to us.
+And in our times, it's clear that it is the satanic shadow of the sins by the Church that make it appear to many that God is no longer present.

 But God still exists, of course.
 And this is exactly the time when the Holy Face now reappears in the United States, where the Catholic Church is haunted by the news of so many troubles and sins and crimes committed by priests.